PrefectHQ/prefect/docs/cloud/agent/fargate.md

 #### Prefect CLI Using Kwargs

 All configuration options for the Fargate Agent can also be provided to the `prefect agent start fargate` CLI command.
-They must match the camel casing used by boto3.
+They must match the camel casing used by boto3 but both the single kwarg as well as with the standard prefix of `--` are accepted.
+This means that `taskRoleArn=""` is the same as `--taskRoleArn=""`.

 ```bash
 $ export AWS_ACCESS_KEY_ID=...